shikhin-metron/Azure-Sentinel/DataConnectors/Digital shadows/DigitalShadowsConnectorAzureFunction/readme.md

 ## Introduction

 This folder contains the Azure function time trigger code for Digital Shadows-Azure Sentinel connector.
-The connector will run periodically and ingest the Digital Shadows incidents and alerts data into the Azure Sentinel logs.
+The connector will run periodically and ingest the Digital Shadows incidents and alerts data into the Azure Sentinel logs custom table `DigitalShadows_CL`.
 After the data has been ingested, Analytic rule will promote the data and create the Azure Sentinel incidents out of them.
 Analytic rule will also trigger playbooks, `status-and-severity-update` and `add-comments`.
 The playbooks will change the status and severity and add comments to Azure Sentinel incidents according to the latest Digital Shadows data logged.
 The data can be visualized in the Workbook labelled `Digital Shadows workbook`.

 ## Folders